Academic Integrity Policy

 Next review

-Academic honesty is a fundamental principle in teaching, learning, research and scholarship.
-This policy reflects the College’s commitment to promote academic integrity in its staff and students and to detect and manage breaches of academic integrity.
+Eastern College Australia (ECA) is committed to promoting academic integrity amongst staff and students and to detect and manage breaches of academic integrity.

 Public